-The prohibitions in this policy do not apply to an individual who enters a multiple occupancy room
+The prohibitions in this policy do not apply to an individual who enters a multiple occupancy room designated for use by the opposite sex when the individual enters for any of the following reasons:

-To render emergency medical assistance;

-To address an ongoing emergency, including without limitation a physical altercation;

-To accommodate individuals protected under the Americans with Disabilities Act; or located in the District.

-To assist young children who need physical assistance when using a restroom or changing facility that is
+- custodial, maintenance, or inspection purposes; - To render emergency medical assistance; - To address an ongoing emergency, including without limitation a physical altercation; - To accommodate individuals protected under the Americans with Disabilities Act; or - To assist young children who need physical assistance when using a restroom or changing facility that is located in the District.

-Last Revised:
+Legal Reference: A.C.A. § 6-21-120

+Date Adopted: July 2023